Luteoos/Android--MVVMLib/README.md

 - `0` and `null` are values used to flush data, do not use it as your custom parameter value

 ### changes in 3.1.0x
--migrated to AndroidX
+- migrated to AndroidX
--changed package scope to more valid
+- changed package scope to more valid
--upgraded arch.lifecycle version
+- upgraded arch.lifecycle version
--simplified unused imports
+- simplified unused imports